thomaslautenb/EnSys-Modelling/README.md

 The results are saved in the `results/` directory, including CSV files with dispatch data and visualizations of the energy system's performance.

+## Report
+### Abstract
+This project aims to develop an integrated energy system model to optimize the generation and storage of renewable energy sources.
+The model includes various types of power plants, battery energy storage systems (BESS), and pumped hydro storage.
+The optimization framework is designed to minimize the total operational cost while meeting the energy demand and adhering to the capacity constraints of different energy sources.
+The results provide insights into the optimal dispatch of energy resources over different periods, such as winter and summer weeks, highlighting the system's flexibility and reliability.

+The complete report can be found under report.